 Your objectives will be your aim broken down – the steps to achieving the intended outcome.
 They are the smaller proof points that will underpin your research's purpose.
 Be logical in the order of how you present these so that each succeeds the previous – ie, if you need to achieve 'a' before 'b' before 'c', then make sure you order your objectives a, b, c.

-The synopsis is a brief but clear summary of what your research is about and outlines the key aspects of what you will investigate as well as the expected outcomes.
+A brief but clear summary of what your research is about.
+It outlines the key aspects of what you will investigate as well as the expected outcomes.
 It briefly covers the what, why and how of your research.
 A good way to evaluate if you have written a strong synopsis is to get somebody to read it without reading the rest of your research proposal.
 Would they know what your research is about?

 Now that you have your question clarified, it is time to explain the why.
 Why are you choosing to research problem 'x' or issue 'y'?
 Here you need to demonstrate an understanding of the current research climate for your area of interest.